Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 3. Finalise the status and submission plan for the BPS mathematics-anxiety feasibility study.
 4. Align the BPS protocol, data fields and analysis plan with the reusable transfer-analysis framework.
 5. Identify the clinical pain partner, recruitment pathway and intended intervention-placement point.
-6. Agree the intended clinical product, including access, exclusion, escalation and practitioner oversight.
+6. Agree the intended clinical product, including intended use, access route, exclusions, escalation procedures and practitioner oversight.
-7. Complete a joint inventory of existing evidence, data, prototypes, software, measures and code.
+7. Complete a joint inventory of existing evidence, data, prototypes, software, measures, code and IP.
-8. Decide which preliminary human and computational evidence can be produced before submission.
+8. Decide which pain-specific preliminary human evidence and computational evidence can be produced before the readiness gate.
-9. Initiate pain-specific PPI.
+9. Initiate pain-specific PPI and document how it changes the intervention rationale, tasks, outcomes or delivery model.
-10. Discuss background and foreground IP with King’s.
+10. Discuss background IP, foreground IP, access rights and exploitation arrangements with King’s.
 11. Approach Dr Whitney Scott or an equivalent embedded pain clinical lead.
 12. Secure a named senior trial statistician or clinical-trial methodologist.
-13. Confirm Professor Didem Gökçay’s current affiliation, interest, availability and appropriate role.
-14. Fill remaining team gaps in software engineering, implementation research, health economics, UX and information governance.
+13. Confirm whether King’s holds an MRC Impact Acceleration Account and whether relevant internal support is available.
+14. Define the single pain-specific high-risk development step suitable for an MRC Impact Acceleration Award.
+15. Specify the proposed data source, sample, methodology and advance, revise and stop criteria for that development step.
+16. Prepare a two-page MRC Impact Acceleration concept alongside the Proof of Concept concept.
+17. Determine whether an external MRC Impact Acceleration application would be justified relative to any available institutional route.
+18. Confirm whether the NIHR Programme Development Grant route would genuinely support a future Programme Grants for Applied Research application.
+19. Obtain King’s pre-award or funder advice before preparing or submitting materially overlapping applications.
-15. Identify the pathway documents and stakeholder input required for the focused implementation strand.
+20. Identify the pathway documents and stakeholder input required for the focused implementation strand.
-16. Conduct the minimum viable simulation and model-recovery demonstration.
+21. Conduct the minimum viable parameter-recovery, model-recovery and simulation-based power demonstration.
-17. Prepare the two-page concept note and request an MRC remit discussion.
+22. Prepare the two-page MRC Proof of Concept concept note and request an MRC remit discussion where appropriate.
+23. Confirm Professor Didem Gökçay’s current affiliation, interest, availability and appropriate role.
+24. Fill the remaining team gaps in software engineering, implementation research, health economics, user experience, accessibility, information governance and digital-health safety.
-18. Hold the formal September funding-route decision.
+25. Hold the late-August route-preparation review.
+26. Hold the formal early-September submission-route decision and document the reasons for proceeding, deferring or selecting an alternative route.

 ---